Introduction to Ayurveda- A Simple Guide

 Origin of Ayurveda

-The age-old sastra of life and longevity is having roots even up to 2 nd century BC.
+The age-old sastra of life and longevity has roots even up to the 2nd century BC.
 As per Ayurvedic classics like Ashtanga Hridaya, Lord Brahma memorized this ancient sastra and then passed this treasure of knowledge to Daksa Prajapati, the heavenly king.
 He then taught this to divine twin physicians the Aswini kumaras, they, in turn, taught this to Indra, and after that through sages like Atreya Punarvasu and his disciples, this divine herbal wisdom began to flourish on earth.

 Very fascinating tale, right?
 Ayurveda is also a part of divine Vedas like Rigveda and Atharva Veda as per Acharyas.
 Yes, the same ancient medicinal sastra and its medicines are spreading worldwide even in the present context.
 This shows the legacy and universal applicability of Indian philosophy and its scriptures.
 Let’s have a look at the basics of Ayurveda and imbibe the very essence of it!